 When I hear that a manager is investing in ‘alternative data sets’, I can’t help but think “You and everyone else!”.

 But when I hear that a manager is working with Essentia Analytics, I take note.
 I know Essentia analyzes the manager’s track record trade by trade – in the context of their unique investment process – and delivers unbiased, data-driven feedback.
 A manager who’s armed with that still has a competitive edge, in my book.

 Competition in investment management has never been more intense – and there’s no reason to believe that will abate.
 As an allocator, I’m looking for managers who are making demonstrable, data-driven efforts to continuously improve, and creating true competitive advantage in the process.

-To see how Essentia helped one active manager to mitigate behavioral factors and refine his investment process, download our free case study.
+See how Essentia helped one active manager to mitigate behavioral factors and refine his investment process: download case study.